Oakleigh

 Level 3 playing from 1,005 – 1,517 yards

-So, now after playing Oakleigh, was the descriptor of Ugly Stepsister too “Grimm”?
-Or is Amberwood's “Cinderella-feel” next door too generous?
-I think you need to play them both a few times to judge if the “shoe fits”!
+So, after playing Oakleigh, and comparing it to Amberwood, does “ugly stepsister” feel a bit too “Grimm”?
+Or is Amberwood’s “Cinderella” status too generous?
+I’d say you need to play both a few times to see if the shoe really fits!

 Toughest to Easiest: